Glyphosate-Free Weed Killer That Actually Works (2026) | Lanaturo

 Is Salacia allowed in areas that have banned conventional pesticides?

-Salacia is both OMRI Listed and EPA 25(b) exempt.
-In jurisdictions like Montgomery County, Maryland, where conventional pesticides are banned on lawns, products meeting these criteria are allowed under the local pesticide restrictions.
+Salacia is OMRI Listed and approved under the EPA's lowest-toxicity registration category.
+In jurisdictions like Montgomery County, Maryland, where conventional pesticides are banned on lawns, products meeting these criteria are allowed under local pesticide restrictions.
 Check your local regulations for specific requirements.

 Is Salacia Pet Friendly?